alexKleider/phInfo/README.md

 something else.
 Also note how many such lines there are; you might find `/dev/sdb2`, possible `/dev/sdb3` and so on.

-For each of these issue the following command.
+For each of these issue the following command

         umount /dev/sdb1
-        umount /dev/sdb3
+        umount /dev/sdb2
+        # etc....

-and so on until all are unmounted.
+until all are unmounted.

 So we'll assume the device is `/dev/sdb`; substitute as appropriate.
 Getting this wrong can be hazardous!!

-        sudo dd if='2017-09-07-raspbian-stretch-lite.zip' of=/dev/sdb bs=4M
+        sudo dd if='2017-09-07-raspbian-stretch-lite.img' of=/dev/sdb bs=4M
         sudo sync

 Now the SD card is ready for your target machine and, if you wish,